 Great ingredients are key to great falafel!

-Chickpeas (Garbanzo Beans): Only use dried and soaked chickpeas, not cooked or canned, for this authentic falafel recipe.
+Chickpeas (Garbanzo beans): For this authentic falafel recipe, only use dried and soaked chickpeas, not cooked or canned.

 Onion: Yellow or white.

-Bread: This helps to bind the mixture together and retain the shape while frying.
+Bread or bread crumbs: This helps to bind the mixture together and retain the shape while frying.
 I usually use a slice of day-old Challah bread.
-Other types of bread can be brioche, sourdough, or french bread.
+Other types of bread can be brioche, sourdough, or French bread.
 Another option is to use ½ cup of unseasoned breadcrumbs.

 Why Not Use Canned Chickpeas?

-Traditional falafel is made with dried chickpeas (or fava beans) that have been soaked in water overnight.
+Traditional falafel is made with dried chickpeas that have been soaked in water overnight.
 This is what gives falafel its incredible crispy texture.
 Using canned chickpeas will result in overly soft and mushy falafels, nothing like a truly authentic falafel.

-How to Make Authentic Falafel Step by Step:
+How to Make Authentic Israeli Falafel Step by Step:

 On occasion, you’ll find small rocks or debris mixed in with dried chickpeas.
 To avoid eating them, rinse the lentils in a fine mesh sieve and pick them over before you soak them.
 Discard any shriveled lentils in addition to debris.